district10/blog/_pages/notes.md

 :   Digital rights management (DRM) schemes are various access control
-    technologies that are used to restrict usage of proprietary hardware and copyrighted works.[1]
+    technologies that are used to restrict usage of proprietary hardware and copyrighted works.
 DRM technologies try to control the use, modification, and distribution of copyrighted works (such as software and multimedia content), as well as systems within devices that enforce these policies.